steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

                 Add a new endpoint mesh/preview for a preview image of the mesh.
                 Create using the Canvas image of the last generated Mesh.

-        New Model
-            Add support for creating supporting resources for a new model.
-            Default constructor initialization should serve as templates.
-                Mesh
-                    MeshTransform
-                    DepthBuffer
-                        Camera
-                        Model
-                            Camera
-                    Camera

             Create View
                 Why is the FormFile binding lost?